Millwoyd History, Family Crest & Coats of Arms

 Millwoyd Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Millwoyd are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Millwoyd include: Milward, Milwood and others.

 Early Notables of the Millwoyd family (pre 1700)